Apply for this course

 Marketing Communications

-The module will enable you to gain a deeper knowledge and understanding of the nature and importance of integrated marketing communications and the individual purpose and characteristics of its component tools.
+(option, 15 credits)The module will enable you to gain a deeper knowledge and understanding of the nature and importance of integrated marketing communications and the individual purpose and application of its component tools.
+The changing environment and impact of technology are also explained as background for synthesis of the communications process.

 More broadly, the module aims to assist students in the acquisition of the following skills: